closeicon

 Instead, a formal complaint was lodged, and Bryant and the board were overwhelmed.

-Bryant said complaints escalated until the school was accused of teaching children to support Benjamin Netanyahu and she was labelled genocidal and a child abuser.
+Bryant said complaints escalated until the school was accused of teaching children to support the policies of Benjamin Netanyahu and the school was labelled genocidal and a child abuser.
 “An awful allegation,” she said.

 In May, 5Pillars reported on a letter from a parent complaining about King David’s planned Yom Ha’atzmaut celebrations, and the atmosphere worsened.
 Posts about the school reached hundreds of thousands, perhaps even millions, on social media.